jasp-stats/jasp-desktop/Docs/user-guide/command-line-batch-howto.md

 finish within the timeout (it is stopped after `--timeOut` minutes plus ten seconds of grace).
 The names of the failing files are written to standard error, followed by a count.

+With `--keepJASPOpen` only the first of those can happen, since nothing is waited for.

 ## Examples

 Check that a set of data files still runs, without producing reports: